Family calls for answers at protest for man who died after arrest by Winnipeg police | CBC News

 They also have connections to Pinaymootang First Nation (also known as Fairford), where Sean was buried on Thursday near his father's grave, Erica said.

-At a funeral service on Tuesday in Winnipeg, Erica said she noticed bruising all over her brother's arms and wrists.
+Erica said she noticed bruising all over her brother's arms and wrists at a funeral service in Winnipeg on Tuesday.
 The family is frustrated with how little detail they've been provided, she said.

 The IIU has told the family they can't provide any other details as the investigation is ongoing, said Erica.